jkoteswarrao/Saliency-Co-fusion/README.md

 If you want to perform saliency co-fusion with more saliency maps, update saliencydetection.m accordingly.

-NOTE: Ensure that saliency maps have same name as the image and are .png files
+NOTE: Ensure that saliency maps have same name as the image and are .png files.
+Path of the dataset (such as our data folder) should be as small as possible.
+It is recommended that you extract saliency_co-fusion.zip immediate to the drive (for e.g. E:/saliency_co-fusion/)